1967 Detroit riot: Policing issues

-Black citizens complained that the police did not respond to their calls as quickly as to those of white citizens.
-They believed that the police profited from vice and other crime in black neighborhoods, and press accusations of corruption and connections to organized crime weakened their trust in the police.
+Black residents complained by stating that the police did not respond to their calls as quickly as they responded to the calls which were made by white residents.
+They believed that the police force profited from vice and other crimes which were committed in black neighborhoods, and the press's accusations that the police force was corrupt and linked to organized crime weakened their trust in the police force.
 According to Sidney Fine, "the biggest complaint about vice in the ghetto was prostitution."
-The black community leadership thought the police did not do enough to curb white johns from exploiting local women.
+The black community's leadership thought that the police did not do enough to curb white johns from exploiting black women.
 In the weeks leading up to the riot, police had started to work to curb prostitution along Twelfth Street.
 On July 1, a prostitute was killed, and rumors spread that the police had shot her.
 The police said that she was murdered by local pimps.
 Detroit police used Big 4 or Tac squads, each made up of four police officers, to patrol Detroit neighborhoods, and such squads were used to combat soliciting.

-Black residents felt police raids of after-hours drinking clubs were racially biased actions.
-Since the 1920s, such clubs had become important parts of Detroit's social life for black citizens; although they started with Prohibition, they continued because of discrimination against black people in service at many Detroit bars, restaurants, and entertainment venues.
+Black residents felt that police raids on after-hours drinking clubs were racially biased actions.
+Since the 1920s, such clubs had become important parts of Detroit's social life for black residents; although they were established during Prohibition, they continued to exist because black people were not served in many Detroit bars, restaurants, and entertainment venues.